Oxandrolone: Steroid configuration

-As oxandrolone is already 5α-reduced, it is not a substrate for 5α-reductase, hence is not potentiated in androgenic tissues such as the skin, hair follicles, and prostate gland.
-This is involved in its reduced ratio of anabolic to androgenic activity.
-Due to the substitution of one of the carbon atoms with an oxygen atom at the C2 position in the A ring, oxandrolone is resistant to inactivation by 3α-hydroxysteroid dehydrogenase in skeletal muscle.
-This is in contrast to DHT, and is thought to underlie the preserved anabolic potency with oxandrolone.
-Because it is 5α-reduced, oxandrolone is not a substrate for aromatase, hence cannot be aromatized into metabolites with estrogenic activity.
+As oxandrolone is already a 5α-reduced steroid (has a single bond between carbons 4 and 5), it is not a substrate for the 5α-reductase enzyme, hence is not potentiated in androgenic tissues such as the skin, hair follicles, and prostate gland.
+In addition, the 5α-reduced state preserves oxandrolone from being a substrate for the aromatase enzyme; therefore, oxandrolone cannot be aromatized into metabolites with estrogenic activity.
 Oxandrolone similarly possesses no progestogenic activity.

-Oxandrolone is, uniquely, far less hepatotoxic than other 17α-alkylated AASs, which may be due to differences in metabolism.

 Pharmacokinetics

 The oral bioavailability of oxandrolone is 97%.
 Its plasma protein binding is 94 to 97%.
 The drug is metabolized primarily by the kidneys and to a lesser extent by the liver.
 Oxandrolone is the only AAS that is not primarily or extensively metabolized by the liver, and this is thought to be related to its diminished hepatotoxicity relative to other AASs.
 Its elimination half-life is reported as 9.4 to 10.4 hours, but is extended to 13.3 hours in the elderly.
 About 28% of an oral dose of oxandrolone is eliminated unchanged in the urine and 3% is excreted in the feces.